 Washington Post

-Senior iOS Developer at Haneke Design.
-Daniel has been programming since high school, but only started professionally in the late ’90s.
-He has worked professionally writing C++, Objective-C, Java Script, Python, Ruby, and now Swift.
+Daniel Tartaglia is a Senior Developer & iOS Mentor at Haneke Design in Tampa, FL.
+He has been programming since high school, but only started professionally in the late ’90s.
+Daniel has worked professionally writing C++, Objective-C, Java Script, Python, Ruby, and now Swift.